CodeCrux/codecrux.github.io/_posts/2020-02-05-why-modern-web-apps-are-best-built-using-rails.md

 ---
-layout: blog
+layout: post
+keywords: modern web applications, ruby on rails, web application development services, web development company, ruby on rails web development company, 5 reasons to use RoR
 title: Why modern web apps are best built using Rails
 description: Modern web apps when built on Ruby on Rails can make a big difference to the user experience.
 Ruby on Rails helps in building database-backed modern web applications by giving the programmer better usability and freedom.
-keywords: modern web applications, ruby on rails, web application development services, web development company, ruby on rails web development company, 5 reasons to use RoR
+image: /img/blogs/why-modern-we-apps-are-best-built-using-rails-in-2019.jpg
+permalink: /blog/:title
+author: Shyam Mohan
+category: Ruby on Rails
+date: 2019-06-12T02:53:00.000Z
 ---